brianglass/anastasis/files/monday_matins2.md

 Troparia.

-Through laughter Ham became a slave by his fatherÂ’s decision; what will you do, my soul, enslaved to the passions, with disordered laughter and without reverence for the heavenly Father?
+Through laughter Ham became a slave by his father’s decision; what will you do, my soul, enslaved to the passions, with disordered laughter and without reverence for the heavenly Father?

 Senselessly Cain the slayer of his brother became insane with rage; you have appeared like him, my soul, by slaying yourself, not some one else, with the pleasures and deceptions of life.